WorldOfZero/dotcom/web/content/posts/modular-board-game-table.md

 ## Making All This a Bit Cheaper

+One of the main ways I've reduced cost here is by making the table modular.
+You can build a single [2x4 table](#2x4-modular-gaming-table) to start with and add onto it over time making a larger and larger playing surface as you go.
+Because the components are all made from aluminum extrusion a number of additional pieces can be added onto the table at almost any time.

-You can reduce the cost of this table by removing the black anodization from most of the components.
+You can also reduce the cost of this table by removing the black anodization from most of the components.
 Many aluminum extrusion sellers sell black components at a higher cost than the silver options.
 If you make the table in silver it will be cheaper.

-Additionally some components may be able to be swapped out for the light versions which use thinner and lighter-weight pieces.
+Additionally some components may be able to be swapped out for the light versions which use thinner walls and lighter-weight pieces.
 These are typically cheaper - however may have less structural strength.
-If those components fit your table will depend on what you intend to use it for, but if you can use them they will reduce the cost further.
+Whether those components fit your table will depend on what you intend to use it for and the structural requirements that entails, but if you can use them they will reduce the cost further.
+I elected not to use light extrusions because my tables also double as worktops.